keyboardDrummer/Miksilo/README.md

 Modular Compiler
 ===============

 This is a pet project of mine.
-It attempts to create a codebase that allows you to easily build compilers for different languages.
+Its goal is to create a codebase for easily building compilers for different languages.
 Compilers are commonly composed of several phases, such as parsing and code generation.
 Often one or several intermediate languages are used to perform the code generation in steps, in order to reduce the compiler builder's heachache.

 This project tries to define a large number of small language transformations.
 Each transformation creates a new intermediate language.
 Transformations both consume and produce a contract, which defines which transformation can be combined and in what order.